 Another reason this is set to become one of the most profitable small business industries is because of the expected growth.
 IBIS World indicates that translation services in the U.S. will grow annually by 5.8 percent until the year 2022, which is more than double the rate of the U.S. gross domestic product (GDP).

 Website Creators and Social Marketing

-Nearly every business needs to be on the web and have a social media presence.
+Nearly every business needs to be on the web and have a social media presence, making this one of the most profitable small business industries today.
 While there are major players in this field, they often charge thousands of dollars to create and maintain sites.
 Many small businesses have found success focusing on the local market, where clients have smaller budgets.

 If your small business focuses on helping businesses around town use social media, it can be very lucrative without a lot of overhead costs.